zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 - You can also check if you have the Shiny Charm and/or are using Masuda Method with PCalc.

   - Press `Start + Down` to bring up the Egg Info window.
-  - All info for the parents are located there along with whether or not you have the Shiny Charm.
+  - All info for the parents is located there along with whether or not you have the Shiny Charm.

 - If you are not using PCalc there are other ways to find your TSV.